david-1711/advent-of-code/README.md

 # 🎄 Advent of Code Solutions

-Welcome to my **Advent of Code** solutions repository!
-This repository contains my personal solutions to the [Advent of Code](https://adventofcode.com/) challenges, an annual set of Christmas-themed programming puzzles released daily from December 1st to December 25th.
+Welcome to my **Advent of Code** repository!
+This repository contains my solutions to the [Advent of Code](https://adventofcode.com/) challenges, an annual set of Christmas-themed programming puzzles released daily from December 1st to December 25th.

 > **Advent of Code** is a fun way to improve problem-solving skills, learn new algorithms, and challenge yourself with daily puzzles.